Murder of Jean McConville: PSNI investigation and Boston College tapes

 In August 2006, the Chief Constable of the Police Service of Northern Ireland (PSNI), Sir Hugh Orde, stated that he was not hopeful anyone would be brought to justice over the murder, saying "[in] any case of that age, it is highly unlikely that a successful prosecution could be mounted."

 Boston College had launched an oral history project on the Troubles in 2001, called the Belfast Project.
 It recorded interviews with republicans and loyalists about their involvement in the conflict, on the understanding that the tapes would not be released until after their deaths.
 Two of the republican interviewees, Brendan Hughes and Dolours Price, both now deceased, admitted they were involved in McConville's kidnapping.
 Both became diehard opponents of the Good Friday Agreement and Sinn Féin's support of it.
 They saw Sinn Féin president Gerry Adams as a traitor for negotiating the agreement and persuading the IRA to end its campaign.

 In 2010, after Hughes's death, some of his statements were published in the book Voices from the Grave.
 He claimed McConville had admitted being an informer, and that Adams ordered her disappearance.
 In a 2010 newspaper interview, Price also claimed Adams ordered her to participate in McConville's kidnapping.
 Price, who died in 2013, said she gave the interviews as revenge against Adams.
 Former republican prisoner Evelyn Gilroy, who lived near McConville, claimed Adams was an IRA commander and the only person who could have ordered the killing.

 Adams has denied any role in the death of McConville.
 He said "the killing of Jean McConville and the secret burial of her body was wrong and a grievous injustice to her and her family".

 In 2011, the PSNI began a legal bid to gain access to the tapes.
 Acting on a request from the PSNI, the United States Justice Department tried to force Boston College to hand them over.
 Boston College had promised those interviewed that the tapes would not be released until after their deaths, and other interviewees said they feared retribution if the tapes were released.
-Following a lengthy court battle, the PSNI was given transcripts of interviews by Hughes and Price.
+Following a lengthy court battle during which Price died, the PSNI was given transcripts of interviews by Hughes and Price.